luceracloud/tachyon-aggregator/redis/README.md

 Mem | swapcap | total swap size
-Net | obytes64 | amount of output bytes to the network over the last second Net | rbytes64 | amount of received bytes from the network over the last second Net | opackets | number of sent packets ... is this a difference too?
+Net | obytes64 | amount of output bytes to the network over the last second Net | rbytes64 | amount of received bytes from the network over the last second Net | opackets | number of sent packets
 Net | ipackets | number of received packets
 Net | ierrors | input errors
-Net | oerrrors | output errors ... you say output/input packets dropped. are you sure this is the case?
+Net | oerrrors | output errors
 Dis | Instance | which disk the statistics are from Dis | nread | how many bytes read off the disk over the past second Dis | nwritten | how many bytes written to the disk over the past second